Hungarian nobility: Tripartite Hungary

 Most noblemen fled from the central regions to the unoccupied territories.
 Peasants who lived along the borders paid taxes both to the Ottomans and their former lords.
 Commoners were regularly recruited to serve in the royal army or in the magnates' retinues to replace the noblemen who had perished during fights.
 The irregular hajdú foot-soldiers – mainly runaway serfs and dispossessed noblemen – became important elements of the defence forces.
 Stephen Bocskai, Prince of Transylvania (r.
 1605–1606), settled 10,000 hajdús in seven villages and exempted them from taxation in 1605, which was the "largest collective ennoblement" in the history of Hungary.

-The noblemen formed one of the three nations (or Estates of the realm) in Transylvania, but they could rarely challenge the princes' authority.
+In addition to the Székely and Saxon leaders, the noblemen formed one of the three nations (or Estates of the realm) in Transylvania, but they could rarely challenge the princes' authority.
 In Royal Hungary, the magnates successfully protected the noble privileges, because their vast domains were almost completely exempt from royal officials' authority.
 Their manors were fortified in the "Hungarian manner" (with walls made of earth and timber) in the 1540s.
-The Hungarian noblemen could also count on the support of the Transylvanian princes against the Habsburg monarchs.
+Noblemen in Royal Hungary could also count on the support of the Transylvanian princes against the Habsburg monarchs.
 Intermarriages among Austrian, Czech and Hungarian aristocrats gave rise to the development of a "supranational aristocracy" in the Habsburg monarchy.
 Foreign aristocrats regularly received Hungarian citizenship, and Hungarian noblemen were often naturalized in the Habsburgs' other realms.
-The Habsburg kings rewarded the most powerful magnates with hereditary titles from the 1530s.
+The Habsburg kings rewarded the most powerful magnates with hereditary titles such as baron from the 1530s.